 // Example: Handle a payment initiated event

-if (payload.webhook_event === 'payment_initiated') {
+if (payload.type === 'payment_initiated') {

-console.log(`Payment ${payload.id} has been initiated`);
+console.log(`Payment ${payload.data.id} has been initiated`);

-console.log(`Reference: ${payload.reference}`);
+console.log(`Reference: ${payload.data.payment_identification.end_to_end_identification}`);

 // TODO: Add your business logic here